1. How do I log in?

-- The circle with the checkmark means FAUbox is fully synced.
+- The circle with the checkmark means that the FAUbox-client is fully synced.

-- The circle with the rotation means FAUbox is currently syncing.
+- The circle with the rotation means that the FAUbox-client is currently syncing.

-- The circle with the hourglass means FAUbox is waiting to sync your folders, for example when the client waits for a connection to the web.
+- The circle with the hourglass means that the FAUbox-client is waiting to sync your folders, for example when the client is waiting for an internet connection.

-- The circle with with the exclamation mark means FAUbox is requiring your attention.
-Common reasons are that you are not logged in yet, your hard drive is full or your storage quota is exceeded.
+- The circle with with the exclamation mark means that the FAUbox-client is requiring your attention.
+Common reasons are that you are not logged in yet/anymore, your hard drive is full or your storage quota is exceeded.

-- The circle with the two bars means FAUbox has been paused.
+- The circle with the two bars means that the FAUbox-client has been paused its synchronization.

 2.3 The FAUbox System Tray/Menu Bar Icon

 The FAUbox system tray or menu bar is where you can check the current status of the synchronization.
-The same status icons which you can see in the desktop client are displayed in the system tray as well, so you can check the status without opening the client.
+The same status icons which you can see in the desktop client are displayed in the system tray, so you can check the status without opening the client.

-When you right-click the system tray or menu bar icon, you have a menu, where you can
+When you right-click the system tray or menu bar icon a menu will appear enabling you to

 - open the desktop client (Open)